spkelle2/Equipment_Routing_Docs/_build/html/_sources/index.rst.txt

       for each variation of a geographic region we consider.
 If you're only interested in the math, read this part and the next.

-    * :ref:`daily-routing` explains the data manipulation and calculations that needed solved one day at a time.
+    * :ref:`daily-routing` explains the data manipulation and calculations that require being solved one day at a time, for each variation of region we consider.

-    * :ref:`reporting` outlines how all of the data the calculations from the previous two topics come together into one final report that can be used to make a decision on using the internal delivery system
+    * :ref:`reporting` outlines how all of the data the calculations from the previous two topics come together into one final report that can be used to make a decision on using the internal delivery system.

     * In :ref:`conclusion`, I'll give my closing remarks on the project.